home-assistant/home-assistant.io/source/_integrations/homekit_controller.markdown

 There are two methods to add a HomeKit device to a Thread network:

-- via Home Assistant
+- via Home Assistant's preferred Thread network
 - via [Apple Thread border router](#adding-a-homekit-device-to-home-assistant-via-apple-thread-border-router)

-This section describes how to add it via Home Assistant.
+This section describes how to add it via Home Assistant's preferred Thread network.

 ### Prerequisites